Vectorspace AI Price Down 2.1% Over Last Week (VXV)

-Vectorspace AI (VXV) traded 2.3% higher against the U.S. dollar during the 1 day period ending at 14:00 PM ET on October 5th.
-In the last seven days, Vectorspace AI has traded 2.1% lower against the U.S. dollar.
-One Vectorspace AI coin can now be purchased for approximately $0.38 or 0.00001869 BTC on major cryptocurrency exchanges.
-Vectorspace AI has a market cap of $14.12 million and approximately $52,297.00 worth of Vectorspace AI was traded on exchanges in the last 24 hours.
+Vectorspace AI (VXV) traded 2.3% higher against the dollar during the 24-hour period ending at 22:00 PM ET on October 7th.
+During the last week, Vectorspace AI has traded 2.1% lower against the dollar.
+One Vectorspace AI token can currently be bought for $0.38 or 0.00001938 BTC on popular cryptocurrency exchanges.
+Vectorspace AI has a total market cap of $14.23 million and $52,297.00 worth of Vectorspace AI was traded on exchanges in the last 24 hours.

 - AXIA Coin (AXC) traded 0% higher against the dollar and now trades at $13.43 or 0.00068732 BTC.